Main Content

 Dependencies

-To enable this parameter, add a fault to the Winding block by clicking the Add fault hyperlink in the Winding fault parameter.
+To enable this parameter, click the Add fault hyperlink for the Winding fault parameter.

 Select whether the fault results in one of the subinductor segments being short-circuited: